 Be careful if you take a Loan out or crowdfund.

 Any loans you take out must be minimal because you, not a bank or other lender, must have true skin in the game.
-Moreover, the loans you do take out should have your personal assets as collateral, not your business assets.
+Moreover, the loans you do take out should have your assets as collateral, not your business assets.

 Some crowdfunding efforts can be interpreted as loans or even as giving away your ownership shares.
 Do your research and consult professionals if you plan to crowdfund to ensure you do not accidentally sabotage your E2 visa effort.

-Ownership
+4. Ownership Proportionality

 E-2 visa investment examples include buying an existing business, opening a franchise business, starting a consultancy, or going the multinational corporation route.
-Franchise businesses are the most common options.

 1. Existing Business Purchase

 The many advantages include the fact that you can easily calculate the investment amount.
-It’s basically the purchase price of the business plus related purchase expenses such as legal fees and insurance.
+It’s the purchase price of the business plus related purchase expenses such as legal fees and insurance.

 If you acquire an existing enterprise that is already profitable, you have an easier time showing USCIS that the business can continue to be successful.

 USCIS is less likely to examine your application as closely since the business has already shown itself to do well and has met the “not marginal” requirement.
-In other words, it stands to benefit employees too, not just you and your family.

-E2 Visa Requirements For existing business investment
+E2 visa requirements for existing business investment

 2. Multinational Corporations